M4a1x/PSU_Case/README.md

 # Power Supply Case

-This is a small project for an lasercut enclosure for [this 12V switching PSU from Aliexpress](https://aliexpress.com/item/1005002728038351.html) which is also available from many other vendors.
+This is a small project for a lasercut enclosure for [this 12V switching PSU from Aliexpress](https://aliexpress.com/item/1005002728038351.html) which is also available from many other vendors.
+The whole thing is done in [FreeCAD](https://www.freecadweb.org/) so anyone can take a look.

 ## Background
-The idea was originally to 3D-print the case, but recently gaining access to a lasercutter I decided to go that route.
-The `simple_case` variant is just the walls of the 3D enclosure with the corresponding holes whereas the `*_cut` variant has added tabs with the `LCInterlocking` workbench.
+The idea was originally to 3D-print the case, but I recently gained access to a lasercutter, so I decided to go down that route.
+The `case_simple` variant is just the walls of the 3D enclosure with the corresponding holes whereas the `*_cut` variant has tabs added with the `LCInterlocking` workbench.
 The `*.svg` files are then used for cutting.

 ## Features
 Instead of measuring and parameterizing the model myself I decided to look for the models on [grabcad.com](GrabCAD) and base all cuts on them.
 I used the following models in the design process which can also be found in the `3d_models` folder: